 8. Tell a story

-Use storytelling devices like Freytag’s Pyramid to incorporate storytelling into your copy.
+Use storytelling devices like Freytag’s Pyramid to incorporate storytelling into your sales funnel copywriting.

 Freytag’s Pyramid includes a seven-step framework that, while used initially by playwrights and screenplay writers, can also be used in marketing, advertising, and branding campaigns.

 - Inciting Incident: Something or someone life-altering comes along, triggering a chain of unprecedented events.

 - Rising Action: The hero’s initial attempts to solve the problem only added complication.